jetavie/leni/README.md

 ```
 npm install
 ```
-3. Create a `config.json` file in the root directory:
+3. Create a `config.json` file in the root directory, then paste this:
 ```
 {
     "clientId": "YOUR_BOT_CLIENT_ID",